grayson-arendt/Lunabotics-2025/README.md

 ### SSH Into Robot Computer

 SSH (Secure Shell) allows you access the a computer over the network and run commands.
 The host computer is the computer that you are personally interfacing with, such as laptop.
-For any future steps that require being ran on the robot computer, you will need to have an SSH connection with it.
+For any future steps that require being ran on the robot computer, you will need to be connected via SSH.

-#### 1. Create SSH-key (on host computer)
+#### 1. Create SSH-key (host computer)

 ```bash
 ssh-keygen
 ```

-#### 2. Get username and IP address (on robot computer)
+#### 2. Get username and IP address (robot computer)

 ```bash
 whoami